 The picture partitioning structure, which is further described in section 3.2, divides the input video into blocks called coding tree units (CTUs).
 A CTU is split using a quadtree with nested multi-type tree structure into coding units (CUs), with a leaf coding unit (CU) defining a region sharing the same prediction mode (e.g. intra or inter).
 In this document, the term ‘unit’ defines a region of an image covering all colour components; the term ‘block’ is used to define a region covering a particular colour component (e.g. luma), and may differ in spatial location when considering the chroma sampling format such as 4:2:0.

 The other features of VVC, including intra prediction processes, inter picture prediction processes, transform and quantization processes, entropy coding processes and in-loop filter processes, are covered in sections 3.3 to 3.9.
-The following features have been included in the VVC test model 15 on top of the bock tree structure.
+The following features have been included in the VVC on top of the block tree structure.

 Intra prediction